zoxpx/pxdocs/content/reference/CLI/group-snaps.md

 weight: 5
 ---

-This document explains how to take group snapshots of your container data with _Portworx_.
+This document explains how to take group snapshots of your container data with Portworx.

 First, let's get an overview of the available flags before diving in: